MachikaYamauchi/MachikaYamauchi/README.md

 I am a Front-End Developer who likes listenig to your story and solving your problems.

-Currently, I am looking for full-time work as a Front-End Developer.
+Actively, I am looking for full-time work as a Front-End Developer.

 ## 💻 My Skills